 Prior to becoming head coach, Rast spent eight seasons as an assistant with the Broncos, including serving as the associate head coach in 2001.
 Rast has contributed greatly to the incredible amount of success that Santa Clara has achieved throughout the years, putting his unique stamp on the Santa Clara program.

-During his tenure as head coach, Rast has seen his players earn 51 All-West Coast Conference picks, two WCC Player of the Year awards and six All-American selections.
+During his tenure as head coach, Rast has seen his players earn 55 All-West Coast Conference honors, two WCC Player of the Year awards and six All-American selections.
+For the 2015 season, Kendall McIntosh was named WCC Co-Goalkeeper of the Year and Luis Urias was named the WCC Freshman of the Year.
 In 2006, StephenMcCarthy was named the WCC Co-Freshman of the Year, while Peter Lowry, Keith DeVey and Jamil Roberts all earned All-Far West honors.
 In 2003, he was named the WCC Coach of the Year for the fi rst time, as he led the Broncos to the WCC Championship and an appearance in the NCAA College Cup.